 Beneficiaries;

-(c) Based on the audit procedures performed that has been considered
+(c) Based on the audit procedures performed that have been considered

 reasonable and appropriate in the circumstances, nothing has come to our